Pullach station

 Pullach station is a station on the Isar Valley Railway from Munich to Bichl in the German state of Bavaria.
 It has been part of the Munich S-Bahn since 1981.
 The station is located in the municipality of Pullach, which also contains the stations of Großhesselohe Isartal and Höllriegelskreuth.
 It is classified by Deutsche Bahn as a category 6 station and has two platforms.
-The station building is registered as a historic building on the List of Bavarian Monuments and has been acquired by the municipality of Pullach.
-It currently operates the station and is considering how the station building and the surrounding area could be used in future development, including aesthetic improvements.
+The station building is registered as a historic building on the List of Bavarian Monuments and has been acquired by the municipality of Pullach, which operates it.

 Location

 Pullach station is located at Bahnhofstraße 10 in the municipality of Pullach between federal highway 11 and the high banks of the Isar River.
 At both ends of the station there are level crossings; the level crossing barriers are to be renewed and fully automated in April 2013.
 Two underpasses were planned years ago, but these plans have since been abandoned due to concerns about their impact on the local landscape.